 Pieropan Soave Classico 2017 - May 2018 Decanter review

 The 2016 vintage was awarded 90 points by Decanter (www.decanter.com) in their February 2018 Italy supplement article, My Dozen Dream Whites (see blue link below).

 Pieropan Soave Classico 2016 - Feb 2018 Decanter review

 The soil is clay-basalt and volcanic in origin.
-Yields are low and the vines south facing.
-The fruit come from hillside vineyards (100- 300 m above sea level) in the heart of the Soave classico area.
-They grapes of Garganega and Trebbiano di Soave (no relation to its prolific Tuscan namesake) are grown without the use of pesticides or chemicals.
+Yields are low and the vines are south facing.
+The fruit comes from hillside vineyards (100 - 300 metres above sea level) in the heart of the Soave Classico area.
+The grapes are grown organically without the use of pesticides or chemicals.

 We like this because we know that Soave is not in fashion.
 And that's mainly because the world is awash with bad Soave.
 Good Soave is hard to find and hugely worthwhile when you find it.
 Nobody should be surprised that Pieroapan lie behind many of the very best Soaves and this, their workhorse, is delightful. with all the tightness and freshness that good Soave should have.
 At the price, it's terrific.